MPPI-Generic: A CUDA Library for Stochastic Trajectory Optimization: Benchmarks

-When looking at older and lower-end NVIDIA hardware such as the GTX 1050 Ti, we still see that our library still performs well compared to other implementations as seen in \cref{fig:1050_results}.
-Only when the number of samples is at 128 does the ROS2 implementation on an Intel 13900k match the performance of the AutoRally implementation on this older GPU.
-MPPI-Generic is still more performant at these lower number of samples and eventually we see it scales linearly as we get to thousands of samples.
+When looking at older and lower-end NVIDIA hardware such as the GTX 1050 Ti, our library still performs well compared to other implementations as seen in \cref{fig:1050_results}.
+Only when the number of samples is at 128 does the Nav2 implementation on an Intel 13900k match the performance of the AutoRally implementation on this older GPU.
+However, we can see that Nav2 implementation again outperforms the TorchRL implementation until we hit 16,384 samples.
+MPPI-Generic is still more performant at these lower number of samples and eventually it scales linearly as we get to thousands of samples.
 The TorchRL implementation also finally starts to show some GPU bottle-necking as we start to see optimization times increasing as we reach over 6144 samples.
-We can also see that there is a moment where the MPPI-Generic library optimization time grows to be larger than the AutoRally implementation.
+There is also a moment where the MPPI-Generic library optimization time grows to be larger than the AutoRally implementation.
 That occurs when we switch from using the split kernels (\cref{subsec:split-kernel}) to the combined kernel (\cref{subsec:combined-kernel}).
-The AutoRally implementation uses a combined kernel as well but has fewer synchronization points on the GPU due to strictly requiring forward Euler integration for the dynamics.
+The AutoRally implementation uses a combined kernel with fewer GPU synchronization points due to strictly requiring forward Euler integration for the dynamics.
 At the small hit to performance in the combined kernel, our library allows for many more features, such as multi-threaded cost functions, use of shared memory in the cost function, and implementation of more computationally-heavy integration methods such as Runge-Kutta or backward Euler integration.
 And while we see a hit to performance when using the combined kernel compared to AutoRally, we still see that the split kernel is faster for up to 2048 samples.

 The TorchRL implementation is notably performing quite poorly in \cref{fig:4090_results,fig:1050_results} with runtimes being around $28 \si{\ms}$ no matter the number of samples.
-Looking at TorchRL-specific results in \cref{fig:torchrl_results}, we can see that the TorchRL implementation seems to be heavily CPU-bound.
+Looking at TorchRL-specific results in \cref{fig:torchrl_results}, the TorchRL implementation seems to be heavily CPU-bound.
 A low-end GPU (1050 Ti) combined with a high-end CPU (Intel 13900K) can achieve better optimization times than a low-end CPU (AMD 5600X) combined with a high-end GPU (RTX 3080).